vt6/vt6/spec/draft/core1.0.md

 Everytime a new release of the module specification is made, its version number MUST be adjusted as follows:

 1. The minor version number is incremented.
-2. If the major version is greater than 0, and the module specification has been changed in a backwards-incompatible way compared to the previous release, the major version number is incremented and the minor version number is reset to 0.
+2. If the module specification has been changed in a backwards-incompatible way compared to the previous release, the major version number is incremented and the minor version number is reset to 0.
-3. If the major version is 0, the major version MAY be incremented to 1 and the minor version reset to 0 if the module specification is considered stable by its authors.

-This requirement does not apply when the release is only a prerelease that is not considered normative.
+This requirement does not apply when the release is only a prerelease that is not considered normative, and clearly labeled as such.

-The following changes to a module specification are considered **backwards-compatible** for the purpose of this algorithm:
+The following changes to a module specification are considered **backwards-compatible**:

 - definition of a new message type, property or capability
 - deprecation (but not removal) of an existing message type, property or capability
 - definition of previously undefined or underdefined behavior of an existing message type, property or capability
 - copyediting

-The following changes to a module specification are considered **backwards-incompatible** for the purpose of this algorithm:
+The following changes to a module specification are considered **backwards-incompatible**:

 - removal of a message type, property or capability
 - change of behavior of an existing message type, property or capability in such a way that there may exist programs that conform to the previous version of the specification, but not to the current one

 TODO These lists do not feel exhaustive.
 Double-check.

-**Rationale:** This follows the basic notion of [semantic versioning](http://semver.org/spec/v2.0.0.html), albeit massively simplified to suit the usecase of specifications.
+**Rationale:** This follows the basic notion of [semantic versioning](http://semver.org/spec/v2.0.0.html), albeit massively simplified to suit the usecase of module specifications.

 ### 3.1.
 Capability discovery